Interfacelab/ilab-media-tools/readme.txt

 = 2.1.6 =
 * Fix for importer.
 Imported file's directory structure is retained when importing into S3.
+* Fix for compatibility with WooCommerce and a lot of other plugins

 = 2.1.5 =
 * Fix for crop tool